bytecode-mike/docker-b00t/README.md

 Usually the docker containers are running isolated, our application is a web based application and it must be accessible so we need to create a container that expose to _8080_ port.
 If this (exposedPorts, portBindings) information is omitted then the container will be still running but no it will be not accessible.

-If the task run properly you must be able to see the docker new image by using the _docker ps -a_ command, the result must be similar with the following output.
+If the task run properly you must be able to see the new docker container by using the _docker ps -a_ command, the result must be similar with the following output.

     gradlew createDocker